 Courses and qualifications

-National regulations are being phased in for early childhood education and care.
-By 1 January 2014, all long day care and kindergarten services will have to have access to a qualified early childhood teacher or have one in attendance at the service*.
+National regulations came into effect on 1 January 2014.
+All long day care and kindergarten services with children under school age must have access to a qualified early childhood teacher or have one in attendance at the service*.

-*The requirements vary depending on the size of the service and its operating hours.
+*The requirements vary depending on the size of the service, its location and its operating hours.

 Visit the Australian Children’s Education and Care Quality Authority (ACECQA) website if you are already studying or have finished your course and want to check it against the national requirements.
 A fee is charged to have your qualifications assessed if they do not appear on the lists of approved qualifications.

-In Queensland, services delivering state government-approved kindergarten programs must also meet Queensland Kindergarten Funding Scheme (QKFS) requirements.
+In Queensland, services delivering state government-approved kindergarten programs must meet Queensland Kindergarten Funding Scheme (QKFS) requirements.

 Read more about QKFS kindy teacher requirements.

 Studying education at university level (e.g. a Bachelor degree) is usually required if you want to become an early childhood teacher.